Waterman Hémisphère

 The Waterman Hémisphère is a pen introduced in 1994 by the French pen company, Waterman.

 The Hémisphère is a light pen that has a cigar shaped barrel with a beveled top and usual Waterman clip.
 It comes in many colours (metallic, blue, green, red, cognac), a lacquer finish, or a brushed chrome or gold finish.
 The clip comes in chrome or 24-karat gold finish.

+In Japan, this model is known as the Waterman Metropolitan.

+The pen is famous for being used by American horror writer, Stephen King, who has publicly stated that he handwrites his first drafts, using the Waterman Hemisphere.